 How to Get the Most Out of REDX: Be Religious About Your Calling Times

 In a recent article we wrote about getting over your cold-calling fears, we talk about a study done by the Keller Institute, specifically about the most successful times of the day to make real estate sales calls.
 The study found that the most effective time for setting appointments and getting referrals was between 10:00 a.m. and 2:00 p.m., Monday through Friday.

 If you’re going to get the most out of REDX, you need to pick your calling time and stick with it.
 Real estate prospecting on the phone is a marathon, not a sprint.
 This is an activity that you have to do consistently to start getting results.
 In fact, that same study found that, on average, a prospecting real estate agent needs to make 209 calls in order to get an appointment or a referral.

 If you make 50 calls a day, that can get you one or two appointments a week, so you can see how giving up after a couple of days or being flakey about when or how often you call is not going to yield you the results you want.

 Make it a part of your routine every day in the office: Check REDX for the day’s leads, start Storm Dialer, and don’t stop until the hour is up.

 Where REDX Could Improve

 While we really like Vortex as a lead management system, it doesn’t quite do what we want a CRM to do.
 As such, you’ll find yourself wanting to export your successful leads off the REDX platform and into your CRM.

-REDX has very limited integration options, so most of this work is going to involve you manually inputting the data from your leads.
-We’d love to see better integration with places like WiseAgent or Realvolve, or at the very least a little beefier Vortex interface to allow for things like email and texting from the dashboard.
+REDX has very limited integration options, so most of this work is going to involve manually inputting the data from your leads.
+We’d love to see better integration with software like WiseAgent or Realvolve, or at the very least a little beefier Vortex interface to allow for things like email and texting from the dashboard.